Mihnea-AlexandruTomita/presentation-ai-agent/README.md

 Split content across slides so text and tables never overlap the footer.
 Wrap text in <div class="content"> and tables in <div class="table-wrapper">.
 ```
-Copy Claude's Markdown output into the presentations/ folder and preview with Marp.
+Copy Claude's Markdown output into the `presentations/` folder and preview with Marp.

 ### Generating presentations from PDFs:
 1. Place PDF files in `papers/`.
-2. Extract them from PDFs into Markdown using the Python script:
+2. Extract them from PDFs into Markdown using the Python script: <br>
     `python extract_pdf.py`
-- This will crete `.md` files in `papers/papers_md/`.
+- This will create `.md` files in `papers/papers_md/`.
 3. Ask Claude to generate a presentation based on the extracted Markdown:
 ```
 Create a Marp presentation summarising 'papers/papers_md/example.md'.